- Status: Accredited

 More detailed information on FDZ–IAB datasets can be found in both German and English on the FDZ website: http://fdz.iab.de/en.aspx.
 To stay up-to-date about the latest data and developments, please subscribe to the FDZ’s newsletter.

-The Research Data Center at the Institute of the Federal Employment Agency at the Institute for Employment Research
+The Research Data Centre of the German Federal Employment Agency at the Institute for Employment Research

 Regensburger Str.
 104